alan-turing-institute/repro-catalogue/README.md

 ### Randomness

 Comparing two hashes tells you whether the hashed items are the same or different.
 This process cannot tell you if something is almost the same.
 If your analysis is non-deterministic, you will get a different hash every time.

+There are several ways by which an analysis can be non-deterministic.
+One of the most common is the user of random numbers.
 To deal with this, we recommend setting a random seed.
-Whatever language you're using should be able to provide you with documentation on how to do this.
+Whatever language you're using should be able to provide you with documentation on how to do this - see, for example, the documentation for [Python](https://docs.python.org/3/library/random.html#random.seed).